Skip To Main Content

 Small class sizes provide a close and personal environment that allows students to receive instruction based on their individual learning styles.
 Students in smaller classes show increased performance, and overall greater educational success as they progress through their schooling.

-American Heritage Schools is a leader in private education, academic excellence, and innovation.
-With two 40 acre campuses, one in Broward County and the other in Palm Beach County, Florida, we serve 4,600 students grades Pre-K 3 through 12.
-American Heritage Schools was recently named the #1 Private School for academic success with the highest number of National Merit Scholars of all private schools in the nation.
-For over 55 years, our mission of knowledge, integrity, and compassion through developing the full potential of each child to be an active, intelligent, creative, and contributing member of society.
-Contact an admissions director for more information or sign up for a campus tour.
+American Heritage Schools is an innovative leader in private education, providing academic excellence and unparalleled college preparation.
+With two 40 acre campuses, one in Broward County and the other in Palm Beach County, Florida, we serve students in grades Pre-K3 through 12.
+American Heritage Schools has been named the #1 K-12 Private School in Florida and is the #1 school for the most National Merit Scholars and Presidential Scholars in Florida.
+Since 1965 we have been dedicated to our mission of knowledge, integrity, and compassion to develop the full potential of each child to be an active, intelligent, creative, and contributing member of society.
+Contact an admissions director for more information or to sign up for a campus tour.